isomerpages/moe-etd-tflb/pages/Collaborate with Us.md

     <th style="text-align: center; color:#ff0082;">How Might We Question</th>
   </tr>
   <tr>
-    <td><a href="/evs">Eliciting Voices of Students with Diverse Learning Needs</a><br><br>This innovation has been released.
+    <td style="text-align: center"><a href="/evs">Eliciting Voices of Students with Diverse Learning Needs</a><br><br>This innovation has been released.
 We'd love to hear your feedback <a href="/contact">here</a>!</td>
-    <td>How might we encourage students to participate more actively in class?</td>
+    <td style="text-align: center">How might we encourage students to participate more actively in class?</td>
   </tr>
   <tr>
-    <td>Mood Reflection Platform</td>
+    <td style="text-align: center">Mood Reflection Platform</td>
-    <td>How might we help teachers get a clear sense of their students' varied emotions and readiness to learn in a quick and easy way?<br><br>How might we help students be more aware of their own emotions so that they may apply strategies to regulate them?<br><br>How might we help students feel safe to share their emotions?
+    <td style="text-align: center">How might we help teachers get a clear sense of their students' varied emotions and readiness to learn in a quick and easy way?<br><br>How might we help students be more aware of their own emotions so that they may apply strategies to regulate them?<br><br>How might we help students feel safe to share their emotions?
 </td>
   </tr>
   <tr>
-    <td>Teaching and Learning with Personal Learning Devices (PLDs) in the Classroom</td>
+    <td style="text-align: center">Teaching and Learning with Personal Learning Devices (PLDs) in the Classroom</td>
-    <td>How might we help students to redirect focus to flow in and out of engagement states during a lesson using PLDs in the classroom?</td>
+    <td style="text-align: center">How might we help students to redirect focus to flow in and out of engagement states during a lesson using PLDs in the classroom?</td>
   </tr>
 </tbody></table>
 	</div>